 “Last week, as you remember, we discussed finding theme,” Mrs. Brown told her mentee, Mrs. Sneed.
 “Today, we’ll continue our discussion.
 Did you know that fiction can be graphed?
 Let’s take watch a short video to learn about the story arc.”

 As they watched, Ms. Sneed considered the idea of graphing a story.
 When the video stopped, Mrs. Brown said, “A story without an arc is boring.
 No tension.
-I’ve used the story arc to help my students write for years.
+I’ve used it to help my students write for years.
 Now they also use it to summarize and find theme.”

 Mrs. Brown pulled out an organizer.
 “This paper organizes the same story we discussed last week,” she remarked.